 USGS used the SOS Chromotest to test each of the sample types (POCIS, SPMD, grab) at each river site and on a field blank.
 All sites were negative for genotoxicity in all sample types, except at the Alafia River site, where the POCIS and SPMD samples tested positive.

-USGS also tested samples at all sites and from all sample types using the BLYES and BLYAS.
-The grab samples from the Alafia, Apalachicola, Withlacoochee River sites were found to be estrogenic.
+USGS also tested samples at all sites and from all sample types using BLYES and BLYAS.
+The grab samples from the Alafia, Apalachicola, and Withlacoochee River sites were found to be estrogenic.
 POCIS samples were found to be estrogenic at all sites, while SPMD samples were not estrogenic at any site.
-No androgenic activity was found in any sample type nor any site.
+No androgenic activity was found in any sample type or at any site.

 4.0 Lessons Learned and Recommendations

-Sampling and chemical analyses for ECs is a sensitive process; this is evident by the frequent detections in quality control samples (field and lab blanks).
-Chemical analyses are accompanied by lengthy QC reports which must be carefully reviewed when determining the use of the data.
-Selecting sampling and analysis methods based on the goals and objectives of the study would reduce the data burden in future studies.
+Sampling and chemical analyses for EC is a sensitive process, as evidenced by the frequent detections in QC samples (field and lab blanks).
+Chemical analyses are accompanied by lengthy QC reports that must be carefully reviewed when determining the use of the data.
+Selecting sampling and analysis methods based on the goals and objectives of the study would reduce the burden of collecting and processing data in future studies.

-Comparison of the concentrations obtained using the three sampling techniques was not possible because of the difference in measurement units between the passive devices and grab samples.
-This was due, in part, because sampling rates for these compounds were not determined.
-Alvarez (2010) defines sampling rate as the rate in liters of water extracted by the passive sampler per day (L/d).
-Water flow, temperature, and buildup of biofilm on the sampler surfaces can affect sampling rates.
+A comparison of the concentrations obtained using the three sampling techniques was not possible because of the difference in measurement units between the passive devices and grab samples.
+This was in part because sampling rates for these compounds were not determined.
+Alvarez (2010) defines sampling rate as the rate in liters per day (L/d) of water extracted by the passive sampler.
+Water flow, temperature, and the buildup of biofilm on the sampler surfaces can affect sampling rates.

-Deploying passive samplers containing media spiked with performance reference compounds (PRC) at the sample sites is one means to address these environmental variables.
-PRC is a chemical added to the sampler during fabrication.
-By measuring the amount of PRC loss during deployment in the field, adjustments to the sampling rates of targeted chemicals can be made to reflect the site-specific sampling rates (Alvarez, 2010).
+Deploying passive samplers containing media spiked with performance reference compounds (PRCs) at the sample sites is one means to address these environmental variables.
+PRCs are chemicals added to the sampler during fabrication.
+By measuring the amount of PRCs lost during deployment in the field, adjustments to the sampling rates of targeted chemicals can be made to reflect the site-specific sampling rates (Alvarez 2010).

 Choosing analytes with known site-specific sampling rates would allow for the determination of time-weighted average concentrations.
 This would provide the measurement unit conversion necessary for concentration comparisons between samples taken from the three sampling methods and therefore provide additional information on ambient concentrations.
 For the passive sampling devices, time-weighted averages of analyte concentration are sufficient for determining biological exposure rates.